-NGS has established six new bench marks in and around various atomic clock laboratories at the NIST-Boulder campus.
+NGS has established six (2015) and five (2018) new bench marks in and around various atomic clock laboratories at the Boulder campuses of NIST and the University of Colorado (JILA).
 Classical leveling and absolute gravity measurements were used to determine heights, gravity values, and geopotential differences between the bench marks.
 In all facets of the project, state of the art instrumentation and procedures were employed, resulting in the highest possible accuracy for such a survey.